puppetlabs-toy-chest/puppetlabs-aws/CONTRIBUTING.md

     - Make sure that you have tests for the bug you are fixing, or feature you are adding.

-    - Make sure the test suites passes after your commit:
+    - Make sure the test suite passes after your commit:
       `bundle exec rake acceptance` More information on [testing](#Testing) below

     - When introducing a new feature, make sure it is properly